milavdabgar/4343203---Java/Notes/Notes-GPT-Gemini-W3.md

 ### Interfaces

-#### Defining and Implementing Interfaces

 - An interface is like a contract.
 It defines a set of methods that a class must implement, ensuring certain behaviors are guaranteed by the class.
 - **Abstract:** Interfaces cannot be instantiated directly.
 They are used to achieve abstraction and provide a way to achieve multiple inheritance in Java through interface implementation.
 - **Methods without Bodies:** Methods in an interface are by default abstract (without a body).
 - **`implements` Keyword:** Classes implement interfaces using the `implements` keyword.
-- **Benefits of Interfaces**
-  - **Polymorphism:** You can treat objects of different classes that implement the same interface uniformly.
-  - **Multiple Inheritance (via Interfaces):** A class can implement multiple interfaces, overcoming Java's restriction on direct multiple inheritance of classes.
-  - **Abstraction:** Interfaces help to enforce a separation between interface (what an object can do) and implementation (how it does it).
-  - **Loose Coupling:** Using interfaces helps to reduce dependencies between classes, making your code more flexible and maintainable.

 #### Defining Interfaces